Hillmonkey/simple_shell/README.md

-<h1><p align="center">Turtle Shell</h1></p></font>
+<h1><p align="center">Simple Shell</h1></p></font>

-# TSH
+# Simple Shell
-Turtle Shell also known as the shell is a simple command line prompt that takes the most basics of commands that are present in the bash shell and runs them.
-This shell was built as a project for Holberton School.
+Simple Shell is a command line interface that accepts commands entered by the user and executes them.
+This shell is the final project of the first 3 months at Holberton School.

-`the shell` works like the bash and other basic shells.
+Simple Shell allows the user to run executable files that in folders specified by the `$PATH` environmental variable, in addition to executable files with explicitly specified paths.

-The shell works by being compiled using GCC 4.8.5 compiler or later versions.
-The shell can compile using `gcc 4.8.4 -Wall -Werror -Wextra -pedantic *.c -o shell`.
+How to compile from source: `gcc 4.8.4 -Wall -Werror -Wextra -pedantic *.c -o shell`.
+Use gcc 4.8.4 or later version.

 ## Example of how to launch the shell after compiling:
 `./shell`